h2floh/SecureAzure/SSL/README.md

-# Create KeyVault with self signed localhost and wildcard *.cluster.local certificate
+# Create KeyVault with self signed localhost and wildcard *.default.svc.cluster.local (Kubernetes Services in default namespace) certificate
 This is a preparation step for HTTPS SSL communication between (Micro)services in a Kubernetes Cluster from a one-click deployment (can not know the service names or IPs beforehand).
 <br/><br/>
 Main idea: